 Summary of new features supported by the proposed solution:

 Validation if application has been certified by CCB by using digital certificates.
-This could be done by the App-ID Registry using communication via MEF, or by the IN-CSE (at registration, additional functions to be defined)
+This could be done by the App-ID Registry Function using communication via MEF, or by the IN-CSE (at registration, additional functions to be defined)

 CCB certificates could include information on tested functionality, which converts into service layer functions permitted to be used.
 These functions represent the Application Profile.

-App-ID Registry could act as IN-AE(s) towards IN-CSEs.
+App-ID Registry Function could act as IN-AE(s) towards IN-CSEs.

-App-IDs could be revoked by revoking App-ID certificates.
-New App-IDs could be assigned by installing new App-ID certificates on the AE, using MEF procedures triggered by the App-ID Registry function.
+For end.to-end security frameworks, App-IDs could be revoked by revoking App-ID certificates.
+New App-IDs could be assigned by installing new App-ID certificates on the AE, using MEF procedures triggered by the App-ID Registry Function.
 App-ID certificates could use the same private/public key pair as the AE's certificate.
-Once the AE's Certificate establishes a security association with the Registrar, the AE could create "AppIDCert" resources under its AE resources on the Registrar in order to have AppIDs associated with the AE.
+Once the AE's Certificate establishes a security association with the Registrar, the AE could create "AppIDCert" resources under its <AE> resources on the Registrar in order to have AppIDs associated with the AE.
 (This could be made flexible by allowing the AE to create the certificates there and then allow activating/deactivating an individual AppID).

 6.1.1.1 Nodes

 The nodes of the overall proposed architecture are shown in Figure 6.x.1-1.
-Except for the App-ID Registry, all nodes are already specified in oneM2M Release 2A.
-The functionality of MAF clients and the MAF would require extensions.
+Except for the App-ID Registry Function and CCB, all nodes are already specified in oneM2M Release 2A.
+The functionality of MEF clients and the MEF would require extensions.
 Some new resource types (e.g. on IN-CSE for App-ID metadata) and/or extensions to existing resource types (e.g. <AE> resource type) would need to be defined.

 6.1.1.2 Reference Points

-The new reference points to be considered for standardization are the communication links of the App-ID Registry, marked with numbers 6), 13) and 14).
-6) and 13) may not need to be standardized.
-The communication link 14) between App-ID Registry and IN-CSE could be implemented compliant with the Mca reference point.
+The new reference points to be considered for standardization are the communication links of the App-ID Registry, marked with numbers 6), 13), 14 and 19).
+6), and 13) may not need to be standardized.
+The communication link 14) between App-ID Registry Function and IN-CSE could be implemented compliant with the Mca reference point.

 ======== End of proposed text 1 =============================